allenai/rslearn/docs/Transforms.md

 ## Transforms

-Transforms in rslearn can be used to implement augmentations, to normalize dat, to perform specialized data pre-processing, etc.
+Transforms in rslearn can be used to implement augmentations, to normalize data, to perform specialized data pre-processing, etc.

 Transforms are specified via the `SplitConfig` object.
 The `RslearnDataModule` accepts